ikcoin/image-scalar-quantizer/README.md

 ```

 # Results
-After endcode and decode 193 images, the final average Mean Squared Error (MSE) is 52.761987462.
+After encode and decode 193 images, the final average Mean Squared Error (MSE) is 52.761987462.